liseidybueno/travel-search-stays/README.md

 # How I'm Building

-Many of these websites do not have a public API that can be used, so I'm building web scrapers using Cheerio to build the APIs with the data that I need.
-I'm using React on the frontend and Node with Express on the backend.
+I'm using Node.js and Express on the backend with React on the frontend.
+I've used RapidAPI for an API that collects data from AirBnB and created a custom API for Booking.com data via webscraping with Cheerio.
+I decided to create an API for the Booking.com Data because I wasn't able to find an API that easily returned the data I needed using the query parameters I required.

+## TOOLS, FRAMEWORKS, & LANGUAGES USED:

+- JavaScript
+- Node.js & Express
+- React
+- VS Code
+- Git & GitHub
+- Postman

 # This is a work in progress

-Please keep in mind that if you're seeing this code, it is a work in progress!
+Please keep in mind that this is currently a work in progress!
 I will be updating this project consistently, so feel free to keep up!

+## Future Plans:

+- Add data from HostelWorld
+- Add ratings
+- Add queries: number of people
+- Add filters: accommodation type (hotels, hostels, airbnbs), rating, and source
+- Add sort by price
+- Add sort by rating
+- Add user registration and allow users to save listings